nniculae/entity-to-model-bundle/README.md

 # The Aristonet EntityToModelBundle

-The Aristonet EntityToModelBundle is the fastest way to generate typescript models.
+The Aristonet EntityToModelBundle is the fastest way to convert doctrine entities to typescript models.